mogill/ClusterSync-Vs-Async-Benchmark/README.md

-A rudimentary web server is implemented twice: once in the conventional async callback style, and again with synchronous file I/O, using Node's built-in cluster module to provide non-blocking concurrency.
+A rudimentary web server is implemented twice: once in the conventional async callback style, and again with synchronous file I/O but using Node's built-in cluster module to provide non-blocking concurrency.
 A `GET` request to the server returns the contents of the requested file, `POST`ed data is write-appended to the requested file at path defined by `config.dataPath`.